paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-35a-price-support-of-agricultural-commodities.md

 ### Statutory Notes

 #### References in Text
-[Section 450b of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b&num=0&edition=prelim), referred to in par.
-(1)(B)(i), (iii), has been amended, and subsecs. (b) and (c) of section 450b no longer define the terms “Indian tribe” and “tribal organization”.
+[Section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim), referred to in par.
+(1)(B)(i), (iii), has been amended, and subsecs. (b) and (c) of section 5304 no longer define the terms “Indian tribe” and “tribal organization”.
 However, such terms are defined elsewhere in that section.

 Act of June 18, 1934, referred to in par.
 (1)(B)(ii), is act June 18, 1934, ch.
 576, 48 Stat.
-984, as amended, popularly known as the Indian Reorganization Act, which enacted sections 461, 462, 463, 464, 465, 466 to 470, 471, 472, 473, 474, 475, 476 to 478, and 479 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under [section 461 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section461&num=0&edition=prelim) and Tables.
+984, popularly known as the Indian Reorganization Act, which was classified generally to subchapter V (§ 461 et seq.) of chapter 14 of Title 25, Indians, prior to editorial reclassification as chapter 45 (§ 5101 et seq.) of Title 25.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5101 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5101&num=0&edition=prelim) and Tables.

 [Section 1985(e)(1)(D)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1985/e/1/D/ii&num=0&edition=prelim), referred to in par.
 (5), was redesignated [section 1985(e)(1)(A)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1985/e/1/A/ii&num=0&edition=prelim) by Pub.
 L. 104–127, title VI, § 638(3)(A)(ii), Apr.
 4, 1996, 110 Stat.
 1096.